hashicorp/consul/README.md

 CoreDNS (written in Go) chains [plugins](https://coredns.io/plugins).
 Each plugin performs a DNS function.

-CoreDNS is a [Cloud Native Computing Foundation](https://cncf.io) inception level project.
+CoreDNS is a [Cloud Native Computing Foundation](https://cncf.io) incubating level project.

 CoreDNS is a fast and flexible DNS server.
 The keyword here is *flexible*: with CoreDNS you are able to do what you want with your DNS data by utilizing plugins.
 If some functionality is not